rickmanley-nc/rickmanley-lab/gluster/README.md

   - configuring known_hosts
 - Make sure to update any variables, hostnames, sizes, etc within each playbook.
 In the future, I may update this repo with a group_vars/all file to have 1 location for variables.

+## Gotchas
+Resetting the environment is still being tested.
+Testing the `ganesha_destroy.conf`, we found that the line for the gluster_shared_storage was still in `/etc/fstab`.
+I believe we need to add a `lineinfile` module to the `0-reset.yml` playbook to ensure that line gets deleted.

 ## General Steps:
 1. Ensure that the Control Node's `/etc/ansible/hosts` file includes the following: